yacout96/Task/RestAssured/user-api/README.md

 ## User API Testing with RestAssured

 This project provides a framework for testing the User API using RestAssured.
-It utilizes a modular design and best practices for maintainability and clarity.
-The Projecy uses Maven, Java, JUnit and Eclipse IDE to support the framework.
+It utilizes a POM like design pattern.
+The Project uses Maven, Java, JUnit and Eclipse IDE to support the framework.

 **Project Structure:**